michaeltelford/broken_link_finder/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.

 To release a new gem version:
+- Update the deps in the `*.gemspec` if necessary
 - Update the version number in `version.rb` and add the new version to the `CHANGELOG`
 - Run `bundle install`
 - Run `bundle exec rake test` ensuring all tests pass
 - Run `bundle exec rake compile` ensuring no warnings
-- Run `bundle exec rake install && rbenv rehash` and manually test the executable
+- Run `bundle exec rake install && rbenv rehash`
+- Manually test the executable
 - Run `bundle exec rake release[origin]`